-As of October 8, 26 deaths — including two in Oregon — and more than 1,300 cases of lung illness have been associated with the use of vape devices (such as JUUL, Suorin and SMOK) and e-cigarettes across the country.
+As of November 20, 2019, 47 deaths — including two in Oregon — and 2,290 cases of lung illness have been associated with the use of vape devices (such as JUUL, Suorin and SMOK) and e-cigarettes across the country.

 Patients have reported symptoms such as cough, shortness of breath, chest pain, nausea, vomiting, diarrhea, fatigue, fever and abdominal pain.
 Some patients have reported that symptoms developed over a few days, while others reported that it took several weeks.
 So far, investigators have not identified a specific vape product or substance that is causing the lung illness.

 We urge people not to vape or use any type of e-cigarettes until health officials understand the cause of the illness.

 Parents, please talk to your kids about the dangers of vaping.
 You can find tips on CDC’s website: E-Cigarettes: Talk to Youth About the Risks.
 Despite all our best efforts, some youth are still going to vape.

 What parents should watch out for

 - Symptoms: Coughing, trouble breathing, chest pain, nausea, vomiting, abdominal pain or fever after vaping could be serious.
 Seek medical attention right away.

 - Equipment: You may find devices that look like flash drives, pods that contain e-juice, which is the flavored fluid that is used inside vaping devices, e-juice bottles or product packaging.

 - Purchases: Online, packages in the mail, store purchases.